Accommodation in Rotterdam

 Rent prices in Rotterdam

 Since Rotterdam is a part of the Randstad, its rent prices are about the same as the other cities.
-A one-bedroom apartment will cost over €1,300 a month.
-A studio will cost upwards of €800.
+A one-bedroom apartment will cost over €1,500 a month, with many neighborhoods costing nearer to €2,000 a month.
+A studio will cost upwards of €800, with most neighborhoods closer to €1,000.

 Keep in mind that the whole country is experiencing a housing crisis that doesn't seem like it'll go away anytime soon.
 This means that in general, it'll be difficult to find housing, and when you do, it'll probably be pricey.
 So if you know you're moving to Rotterdam, it's best to start searching for accommodation right away.